 - Koreans give a strong impression of being perfectionists and that may prevent them from admitting they speak English unless they speak it perfectly.
 Over and over I met people who claimed not to speak it or very little – yet they were nearly fluent.
 A bit shy about their language abilities, when approached in English their initial reaction appeared abrupt yet once we established contact, words flowed.

-If there’s one cultural quirk that really turned my head it’s the addiction to anything ‘cute’.
-Dogs are dressed in frills, large stuffed toys sit on serious bank or legal desks, couples wear matching shoes or T-shirts, and pink is greatly in favor, all part of a new and extremely lucrative ‘Kidult’ culture.
+If there’s one cultural quirk that really turned my head was the addiction to anything ‘cute’.
+Dogs were dressed in frills, large stuffed toys sat on the serious bank or legal desks, couples wore matching shoes or T-shirts, and pink was greatly in favor, all part of an extremely lucrative ‘Kidult’ culture.
 However, I’m told by Korean friends that styles have simplified in recent years, with a preference for more muted colors and less bling…

 - A disconcerting trait is the emphasis on physical beauty – and not just women.
 There is plenty of mirror-checking and iPhone camera gazing (with the camera turned around to face you, of course).
 It’s no surprise Seoul is the world’s plastic surgery capital, and as many as half of women in their twenties having had something done to their faces.
 This phenomenon might explain why there are so many face masks around – for health and pollution, certainly, but convenient for hiding those telltale bruises.
 About 15% of surgery patients are men, who also make up a large proportion of those who buy beauty products.